ViaxCo/slack-bot/README.md

 An API was designed to fetch user responses from the database using two endpoints; One to fetch all the responses, and the other to fetch individual responses.

-Documentation for the API can be found here: [Seren X Slack Bot](https://documenter.getpostman.com/view/13046478/Tz5jfg7E)
+Documentation for the API can be found here: [Slack Bot](https://documenter.getpostman.com/view/13046478/Tz5jfg7E)